Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Abstract

-: The goal of this article is to prove that the determinantal formulas of the Painlev\'e $2$ system identify with the correlation functions computed from the topological recursion on their spectral curve for an arbitrary non-zero monodromy parameter $\theta$.
+The goal of this article is to prove that the determinantal formulas of the Painlev\'e $2$ system identify with the correlation functions computed from the topological recursion on their spectral curve for an arbitrary non-zero monodromy parameter.
 The result is established for a WKB expansion of two different Lax pairs associated to the Painlev\'e $2$ system, namely the Jimbo-Miwa Lax pair and the Harnad-Tracy-Widom Lax pair, where a small expansion parameter $\hbar$ is introduced by a proper rescaling.
-The proof is based on showing that these systems satisfy the topological type property introduced in \cite{BBEnew} and \cite{Deter}.
+The proof is based on showing that these systems satisfy the topological type property introduced in \cite{BBEnew, Deter}.
 In the process, we explain why the insertion operator method traditionally used to prove the topological type property is currently incomplete and we propose new algebraic methods to bypass the issue.
-Eventually, taking the time parameter $t$ to infinity we observe that the symplectic invariants $F^{(g)}$ computed from the Hermite-Weber curve $y^2=\frac{1}{4}\left(x^2-4\theta\right)$ and the Bessel curve $y^2=\frac{x+\theta^2}{4x^2}$ are equal to respectively $\mp\frac{B_{2g}}{2g(2g-2)\theta^{2g-2}}$ for $g\geq 2$.
-This result is surprising since both spectral curves are not trivially related (no symplectic transformation between them) and could open the way to new interesting identities.
-Our work generalizes similar results obtained from random matrix theory in the special case of vanishing monodromies ($\theta=0$).
+Our work generalizes similar results obtained from random matrix theory in the special case of vanishing monodromies \cite{P2WithoutCoeffFull, P2WithoutCoeff}.
 Explicit computations up to $g=3$ are provided along the paper as an illustration of the results.
+Eventually, taking the time parameter $t$ to infinity we observe that the symplectic invariants $F^{(g)}$ of the Jimbo-Miwa and Harnad-Tracy-Widom spectral curves converge to the Euler characteristic of moduli space of genus $g$ Riemann surfaces.